11 Free Alternatives to Windows Operating Systems

 2. Chrome OS

 In some ways this is another obvious choice.
 Chrome OS, from Google, is available on a number of low-cost and some high-end laptops, known as Chromebooks.
-It’s also available to download free, often for installing on aging hardware.
+It’s also available to download free, suitable for installing on aging hardware.

 Overall, FreeBSD is a reliable operating system for servers and desktops alike.
 While it doesn’t ship with a desktop environment by default, there is support for GNOME, KDE and Xfce desktops.
-FreeBSD is of particular interest to those with security and privacy concerns, offering enhancements developed by the TrustedBSD project, which has backing from McAfee, DARPA, Google, University of Cambridge Computer Laboratory, Apple, and many more.

 Our guide to the differences between Linux and FreeBSD should explain further.